10 Ways To Get Free Government Money

 6. V.A.
 Aid and Attendance

 Those who served in the military and are eligible for or receive a V.A. pension can qualify for health benefits or monthly payments.
-They must meet at least one additional requirement, such as needing help performing daily activities, staying in bed or nursing home due to a disability, or having limited eyesight.
+They must meet at least one additional requirement, such as needing help with daily activities, being unable to stay in bed or in a nursing home due to a disability, or having limited eyesight.

 7. Cash Assistance for Families and Children

-When families become financially strained after experiencing hardship, they may receive cash assistance to help pay bills if they qualify for food, housing, home energy, child care, and job training.
+When families are financially strained after experiencing hardship, they may receive cash assistance to help pay for basic necessities, includingย food, housing, home energy, child care, and job training.

 The Temporary Assistance for Needy Families (TANF) is funded federally by the Administration of Children and Families (ACF).
-States run it to help low-income people temporarily get through the crisis.
-Each state will issue TANF benefits electronically on a debit card or through direct deposit.
+States run it to help low-income people get through the crisis temporarily.
+Each state will issue TANF benefits electronically, either on a debit card or by direct deposit.

-The Child Care and Development Fund helps low-income families with child care due to working, training, or being in school.
+The Child Care and Development Fund helps low-income families with child care so that they can work, train, or attend school.

-Getting a college education is expensive, but there are resources to pursue.
-If you have children attending college, file a Free Application for Federal Student Aid (FAFSA) for federal student loans.
-However, FAFSA is not just for federal student loans; you can obtain free government money through grants or scholarships, and it is typically not a loan you need to pay back.
+Getting a college education is expensive, but there are resources to pursue it.
+If you have children attending college, fileย theย Free Application for Federal Student Aid (FAFSA) to applyย for federal student loans.
+However, FAFSA is not just for federal student loans; you can also get free government money through grants or scholarships, and these are typically not loans you need to pay back.
 These financial packages are called gift aid.
 They are:

-- Federal Pell Grants are for undergraduate students with exceptional financial need through grants so long as the students are without a bachelor’s, graduate, or professional degree.
+• Federal Pell Grants are for undergraduate students with exceptional financial need, as long as they are without a bachelor’s, graduate, or professional degree.

-- The Federal Supplemental Educational Opportunity Grant (FSEOG).
+• The Federal Supplemental Educational Opportunity Grant (FSEOG).
 Each participating college’s financial aid office determines grants.
-Students receive money grants based on students with the most financial need and availability of funds at the school.
+Students receive money grants based on students with the most financial need and the availability of funds at the school.ย

-- The U.S. Department provides scholarships for various education categories on its scholarship search tool.
+• The U.S. Department provides scholarships for various educational categories on its scholarship search tool.

 9. Unclaimed Funds

-Unclaimed money or property occurs when a business, financial institution, or government owes you the money you did not collect.
-You can file to reclaim money owed to you or a deceased relative if you claim you are a legal heir with specific documents.
+Unclaimed money or property occurs when a business, financial institution, or government owes you money you have not collected.
+You can file to recover money owed to you or a deceased relative if you claim to be a legal heir, provided you present specific documents.
 It is common to find unclaimed money left behind by a loved one, family member, or yourself.

-Do a free online search for unclaimed property in your name or family member’s name on the National Association of Unclaimed Property Administration (NAUPA).
-Each state you reside in has its searchable database for unclaimed money.
+Do a free online search for unclaimed property in your name or a family member’s name on theย National Association of Unclaimed Property Administrations (NAUPA).
+Each state you reside in has its own searchable database for unclaimed money.ย

-Typically, the unclaimed property goes to the state after a year or more of inactivity.
-People sometimes forget where they kept their money, get older, and forget about leaving money behind.
+Typically, unclaimed property is turned over to the state after a year or more of inactivity.
+People sometimes forget where they keep their money, get older, and forget about leaving money behind.
 They have moved away, gotten ill, or bank and investment accounts, safe deposit accounts, payments from insurance policies, dividends and interest income, financial securities, uncashed paychecks, and security deposits left with landlords.

 10. Lost Retirement Benefits